sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-push-notifications/fiori-ios-hcpms-push-notifications.md

 [ACCORDION-BEGIN [Step 8: ](Send push notifications to your phone)]

-It is time now to send the first push notification from the **SAP Cloud Platform Mobile Services** push notification feature.
+It is time now to send the first push notification from the **SAP Mobile Services** push notification feature.

 1. Please login to your Mobile Services account and you will notice you can see your device being registered in the **Event Logs Today (UTC-0800)** section.